charliecalvert/CloudNotes/Assignments/Isit322Final2016.md

 My major goal is to see that you have some understanding of the various technologies we have covered this quarter.

+Include:

+1. The complete URL, including elastic ip, for your web app running on EC2
+- Screen shot of your android app running on your mobile device or on AndroidX86.
+- **lastname-tools** set to latest version in your **bower.json**
+- **isit322-lastname** set to latest version in your **package.json**
+- Test your work to make sure that both **package.json** and **bower.json** are complete.
+For you web app I should be able to run **npm install** and **bower install** and then have everything just work.
+- A working install script for your android application.
+- A link to the Apache web site your created with your web application.
+- User can pick bootstrap them (cerulian, darkly, cosmos, etc)
+- Links for web app and android app after you run walk lead to your apache site on EC2.

 THIS SECTION IS NOT YET COMPLETE.